 It is a sad fact that in the aftermath of the breakdown of a relationship not only can many not agree the division of their assets but also the division of time that each will spend after separation with their children.
 Arguments between parents, and the extended family members, over children are all too often highly emotionally charged and therefore difficult to deal with for any person without assistance.

 The family team includes exceptionally gifted but down to earth barristers who will assist families in their difficult arguments over their children.
-The law has moved away from ruling on custody and access, to addressing how the child will have contact with it’s parents and extended family.
-We represent mothers, fathers, step parents, grandparents and extended family alike as well as guardian work for the child in pre-application and court proceedings concerning children.
+The law has moved away from ruling on custody and access to addressing how the child will have contact with parents and extended family.
+We represent mothers, fathers, stepparents, grandparents and extended family alike as well as guardian work for the child in pre-application and court proceedings concerning children.
 Often we represent the parents in both their financial disputes and their children disputes providing continuity of Counsel.

 - Residence and contact.